ytdl-org/youtube-dl/README.md

 You can also use pip:

     sudo -H pip install --upgrade youtube-dl

 This command will update youtube-dl if you have already installed it.
 See the [pypi page](https://pypi.python.org/pypi/youtube_dl) for more information.

-macOS users can install youtube-dl with [Homebrew](https://brew.sh/):
+macOS users can install youtube-dl with [Homebrew]:

     brew install youtube-dl